 Both father and son were charged in January 2009 with acting as agents of a foreign government, money laundering and conspiracy to commit money laundering.

 Under terms of Nicholson's plea agreement, prosecutors will ask that Nicholson be sentenced to eight years in prison, to be served consecutively to his current sentence, authorities said.
 Sentencing is scheduled for January 18.

 According to an indictment, Nicholson passed his son notes in prison and instructed him how to reinitiate contact with his old spymasters.
 Nicholson admitted providing his son with information meant for Russia, prosecutors said Monday.

-Nathan Nicholson told the agents that at his father's behest, he made trips to California, Mexico, Peru and Cyprus, where he met with Russian government representatives who gave him payments totaling over $35,000 in cash.
+Nathan Nicholson made trips to California, Mexico, Peru and Cyprus, where he met with Russian government representatives who gave him payments totaling more than $35,000 in cash, according to the indictment.

 At his father's request, Nathan Nicholson allegedly shared the money with his sister and grandparents.
 Nathan Nicholson had complained to his father that he and his sister were short of money to pay for college, prosecutors said.
 Jim Nicholson told his son that his alleged spying activities "were 'risky' but not 'illegal,' " the indictment said.